sahiltanwar/Data-Structure/README.md

 # Data Structure

-In this repository I'll add all of my data structures program.
+In this repository I'll add all of my data structures programs.
 Most of them are implemented by C programming language.

-Enjoy! :)
+Enjoy! :smile:

-**Data Structure Practicals  **
+**Data Structure Programs :  **